Skip to main content

 Deleting the application invalidates the Client ID, the Client Secret, and every access and refresh token ever issued under it.
 This action cannot be undone.

-Programmatic client-secret rotation and per-token revocation are not yet exposed in alpha.
+Programmatic client-secret rotation and per-token revocation are not yet exposed in beta.
 Until they ship, the supported way to invalidate a leaked secret or kill an outstanding token is to delete the application (which revokes every token under it) and create a replacement.
 Both capabilities will land before GA.

 Security best practices